 The peaceful interior features colourful stained glass windows, a richly decorated ceiling and even an organ with 4,000 pipes, while the outer displays both Baroque and Renaissance influences.

-It’s a must see for most of those who spend any time at all in Malaga, Spain.
+It’s a must-see for most of those who spend any time at all in Malaga, Spain.
+This Malaga walking tour includes a visit to the Catedral and more.
+See more details below.

 A visit to the Moorish Alcazaba in Calle Alcazabilla allows visitors to the city to experience a couple of key attractions in one, including Malaga’s Roman Theatre as well as the Alcazaba itself.